RamSailopal/yotta-prom-graf/README.md

 # Prerequisites

-It is assumed that you have a functioning deployment of both Prometheus and Grafana with Prometheus able to "scape" metrics and Grafana able to see the scraped metric through the Prometheus plugin.
+It is assumed that you have a functioning deployment of both Prometheus and Grafana with Prometheus able to "scape" metrics and Grafana able to see the scraped metrics through the Prometheus plugin.

 The Prometheus-client Python library will also be required: